Engine Fault Code P0300 Symptoms, Causes, Fixes

 • Low compression

-Running into bad fuel quality doesn’t happen too often, but it’s possible.
+Running into bad fuel quality doesn’t happen too often, but it’s possible, especially with diesel fuel.
 Poor fuel might not ignite properly and lead to misfires (usually on all or most cylinders).
 Ignition timing off usually means the timing belt or chain snapped or jumped a few teeth.
 It’s a serious issue when this occurs and you’ll likely notice very severe symptoms and drivability issues.

 Otherwise, as engines age they can begin losing compression (or if a failure occurs).
 Loss of compression is a serious internal engine problem.
 It’s not something you want to run into, but it’s probably the least common cause of diagnostic trouble code P0300.